iluvjava/Maths/AMATH 581/Advection Diffusion.md

 \end{bmatrix}\delta^{-2}
 $$

-Then, for every elements $\psi_{m, n}$, it will be included in to the sum for 2 of its neighbours: $\psi_{m, n\pm 1}$, which means that, each row of the Operational Matrix will contains two ones and all the other values will be zeros.
+Then, for every elements $\psi_{m, n}$, it will be included in to the sum for 2 of its neighbors: $\psi_{m, n\pm 1}$, which means that, each row of the Operational Matrix will contains two ones and all the other values will be zeros.

-However, this part is getting hard because of the periodic boundary conditions, but ignoring the boundary conditiosn and only focuses in the interior points, we have the structure Operational Matrix:
+However, this part is getting hard because of the periodic boundary conditions, but ignoring the boundary conditions and only focuses in the interior points, we have the structure Operational Matrix:

- define: $P$ matrix to be a Band matrix with ones with position $\pm 1$, then the Operational Metrix for the vertical components of the Filter Kernel will be:
+ define: $P$ matrix to be a Band matrix with ones with position $\pm 1$, then the Operational Matrix for the vertical components of the Filter Kernel will be:

 $$
  A_Y = P\otimes I_N
 $$

-Now, if we include boundary conditions into the Matrix $P$, then the crossponding Kron Product will include the correct boundary conditiosn too.
+Now, if we include boundary conditions into the Matrix $P$, then the corresponding Kron Product will include the correct boundary conditions too.

 Now let's focus on the horizontal components of the Filter Kernel matrix: